 "Here we saw some poor faithless Saints, something like spider webs set to catch flies.
 They came to us with fair words as our best friends, but their council was that of enemies, but did not prevail to stay any of our company, except two.
 Most of them had been to Nauvoo but had not faith enough to live there."
-17 would be his wife.
+17 would later indicate that they'd heard an evil report regarding Martha.
+According to Martha's tales, Brigham approached Martha and asked if she would be his wife.
 Martha would indicate her interaction with Brigham Young occurred three weeks after her arrival in the Nauvoo area.
 Martha's sister, Elizabeth, would state her father only stayed with the Church nine weeks after arriving in Nauvoo, moving south to Warsaw and eventually St. Louis before returning to England.
 When these are considered with the fact the Brothertons arrived with Joseph Fielding and were still present in the Nauvoo vicinity at the time of the 1842 census taken in early February, this places the interview between Brigham and Martha in the first half of December, 1841.